 STEP 1 – Get the Earrings SVG Template

-You can get the Cardinal Earrings SVG template from my shop here.
+You can get the Cardinal Earrings SVG template included in the 25 Days of Cricut Christmas Earrings Event Bundle here or from my shop here.
 You’ll receive an order confirmation email with a link to download the SVG after purchasing.

 Save the zipped folder that downloads to your computer.
 You’ll need to unzip or extract the folder FIRST so you can upload the Cardinal Earrings SVG file to Cricut Design Space.